You’re about to head to London - what should you buy? What are the best London souvenirs? Don't worry: I've got the answers!

 It’s filled to the brim with a mix of luxury goods and affordable brands, with a sumptuous food floor in the basement.

-Consider a visit to one of London's classic Christmas Markets for more ornamental offerings!
+If you're a big fan of Christmas and holiday decorations then consider a visit to one of London's classic Christmas Markets for more ornamental offerings!

 16. A London Underground Cushion from the London Transport Museum

+And one of the most iconic parts of the tube network is the upholstery used on all the various lines.
 The fabrics on the London Underground are much-loved, instantly evoking the history of the world’s largest subway system.

 The patterns, printed on moquette (thick, durable fabric), are available at the London Transport Museum in all kinds of quirky souvenirs, including sofa cushions.
+I love that they also carry items made from old fabrics that don't exist any more - I have two throw cushions made from old District Line fabric that they no longer use.

 17. Paddington Merch from the Paddington Station Shop

-Now, he’s a symbol of the public’s love of the late Queen and of London in general.
+Paddington has become a symbol of the public’s love of the late Queen - and of London in general.
+You'll find Paddington Bear merchandise all over but I think the best place to buy it is, of course, Paddington Station.

 18. British Riding Clothing from Barbour

-Coats, hats, boots, riding gear, trench coats – you’ll fit right in.
+Coats, hats, boots, riding gear, trench coats – you’ll fit right in!

 19. An Umbrella from James Smith & Sons